Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic equations: Introduction

-Let us finally point out that having two different proofs of the regularity result of \cite{CFRS} is of interest for possible future use in other frameworks.
-For instance, the compactness proof of \cite{CFRS} has been extended to the $p$-Laplacian in \cite{CMS}.
+Let us also point out that having two different proofs of the regularity result of \cite{CFRS} has been already of interest in the context of other equations.
+Indeed, the compactness proof of \cite{CFRS} has been extended to the $p$-Laplacian in \cite{CMS}.
 Instead, Theorem \ref{thm:3} (and Theorem~\ref{thm:0}) have been extended to stable solutions for operators with variable coefficients by Erneta~\cite{Ern1}.
+Our quantitative proof of H\"older regularity up to the boundary (presented below) has also been extended by Erneta~\cite{Ern2, Ern3} to operators with variable coefficients.
+As mentioned in his papers, this has allowed to avoid the intricate blow-up and Liouville theorem result form \cite{CFRS}, as well as a delicate compactness result (Theorem~4.1 in \cite{CFRS}) needed to treat boundary regularity.

 \begin{remark} Our quantitative proof of Theorem~\ref{thm:0} allows for an easy extension of the result to the case $f\geq -K$ for some positive constant $K$ ---note that Theorem~\ref{thm:0} assumed $f\geq 0$.
 The resulting estimates in this case are those of Theorem~\ref{thm:0} with the right-hand sides replaced by $C(\|u\|_{L^1(B_1)}+K)$, where $C$ is still a dimensional constant.
-The necessary changes in the proofs are explained in \cite{C}.
-We point out that it was not clear how to obtain such a result for $f\geq -K$ by extending the proof in \cite{CFRS}, due to the compactness argument used in that paper.
+The necessary changes in the proofs are explained in Section~7 of~\cite{C}.

-Very recently, and independently of our work, Fa Peng \cite{P} has weaken the hypothesis $f\geq 0$ in \cite{CFRS} to allow $f\geq A\min(0,t)-K$ for positive constants $A$ and~$K$.
+It was not obvious how to obtain the result for $f\geq -K$ by extending the proof in \cite{CFRS} ---due to the compactness argument used in that paper.
+However, this has been accomplished recently by Fa Peng \cite{P}, who has weaken the hypothesis $f\geq 0$ in \cite{CFRS} to allow $f\geq A\min(0,t)-K$ for positive constants $A$ and~$K$.
 This improves our requirement $f\geq -K$.
 He needs, however, to replace the~$L^1$ norm of $u$ on the right-hand side of \eqref{c} by the $W^{1,2}$ norm of $u$. \end{remark}

 The proof of Theorem \ref{thm:3} uses a harmonic replacement together with the maximum principle.
 This allows us to reduce the problem to the case when $u$ is harmonic ---for this reduction it will be crucial that we work with $L^1$ instead of $L^2$ norms.
 But when $\Delta u=0$, we confront a Neumann problem for the homogeneous Laplace equation (since $u_r$, restricted to any sphere, may be thought as the Neumann data), for which an estimate on spheres similar to the one of the theorem is not surprising and, in fact, easy to prove.